 Should I file an income tax return for the decedent?

 A person who has died is called the decedent.
-If the decedent would have needed to file a federal income tax return if he or she had lived until the end of the year, then you should file an income tax return (IRS form 1040).
+If the decedent would have needed to file a federal income tax return if they had lived until the end of the year, then you should file an income tax return (IRS form 1040).

 Who should file the income tax return?